ty-everett/ts-sdk/docs/tutorials/key-management.md

     const signResult = await wallet.signAction({
       // Use the reference from the createAction result
       reference: actionResult.signableTransaction.reference,
-      // The spends parameter is a map of input indexes to unlocking scripts
-      // For wallet-managed keys, we provide an empty map and let the wallet handle it
+      // For wallet-managed transactions, we can let the wallet handle unlocking scripts
-      spends: {}
+      spends: {},
+      // Add options to ensure proper handling
+      options: {
+        acceptDelayedBroadcast: true,
+        returnTXIDOnly: false,
+        noSend: true // Don't broadcast automatically for this tutorial }
     })

     console.log('Transaction signed successfully!')